ChitambarLab/nonclassicality-in-quantum-communication-networks-supplemental-code/README.md

 To run a Python script or notebook, we use Conda to manage the environment:

-1. Visit the [Conda Installation Page](https://conda.io/projects/conda/en/latest/user-guide/install/index.html#installation) for detaisl on how to install the `conda` command line tool.
+1. Visit the [Conda Installation Page](https://conda.io/projects/conda/en/latest/user-guide/install/index.html#installation) for details on how to install the `conda` command line tool.
 2. To set up the development environment, navigate to the root project directory and run the command: